 Pillar’s EHR supports cross-agency collaboration—whether you’re coordinating care with a shelter, behavioral health provider, or food pantry.
 The system offers:

-Nonprofits using Pillar’s EHR platform have seen :
+Community health organizations using Pillar’s EHR platform have seen significant improvements in:

 Whether you're managing maternal health initiatives, elder care, or homeless outreach—an EHR system tailored to your needs can dramatically improve how your team works and how your clients are supported.